 Choosing Your Activity

-In addition, we have assigned each product to one of three use categories to help you find your most appropriate fit.
-They all fit into at least one of these three activity categories: urban use, water activities, and hiking.
-Some of the models we wore fit into more than one category, and one rare breed of sandal (our Editors' Choice winner) fit in all of the above.
+We've assigned each product to one of three use categories to help you find your most appropriate fit: urban use, water activities, and hiking.
+They all fit into at least one of these categories, and some of the models we wore fit into more than one.
+One rare breed of sandal (our Editors' Choice winner) fits into all of the above.

-Last but not least, the Bedrock Cairn and the winner of our Editors' Choice Award was a high-performed in the fashion metric.
-It comes in neutral colors with flattering, low-profile straps that make this shoe not only useful, but attractive as well.
-Its elegant looks are matched by its minimalist footbed.
-Add in easy adjustability and you have a shoe that is comfortable in any environment.
+Last but not least, the Bedrock Cairn Adventure, winner of our Editors' Choice Award and its close sibling, the Cairn 3D PRO II Adventure, are high performers in the fashion metric.
+They come in neutral colors with flattering, low-profile straps that make them attractive as well as useful.
+Throughout our testing, we received a borderline weird number of compliments from strangers and friends alike while wearing these models.
+Add in easy adjustability and superior traction, and you have a couple of comfortable options in any environment.

-Again, we highly recommend the Bedrock Cairn in this category.
-Because of the minimalist design, the cairn dried quickly, and when wading in water with a sandy bed surface, the Cairn's open design allows you to easily allowed users to work pesky pebbles out from between their shoe and foot, unlike the KEEN model.
-Although the KEEN Newport H2 is another great water shoe, this is a bulkier model, and we recommend this version mostly for rafters, as the wider design can more easily accommodate dry and wetsuit booties.
+Again, we highly recommend the Cairn Adventure in this category.
+Because of the minimalist design, the Cairn dries quickly, and when wading in water with a sandy bed surface, its open design allows users to work pesky pebbles out from between their shoe and foot, unlike the Keen models.
+Although the Keen Clearwater is a great water shoe, it's significantly bulkier.

 Foot Protection & Close-Toed Construction

-The biggest downside to close-toed products is that they are open enough to allow debris to enter the footbed, but closed enough to not let this detritus get out.
+The biggest downside to closed-toed products is that they are open enough to allow debris to enter the footbed but closed enough to trap this detritus in.
 This means frequent breaks to stop and clear out the amazing amount of pebbles and twigs that seem to collect between your foot and the footbed.
-The open-toed models are even worse at keeping out debris than the close-toed versions, however, their open construction is such that the debris can just as easily fall out.
-The extra fabric on the Keens also made them significantly heavier than the open-toe models when wet.
-The only other possible downside to these shoes is that they are deceptively protective.
-They are a more protective option than open-toed models but are definitely no substitute for hiking boots or shoes.
+The open-toed models are even worse at keeping out debris than the close-toed versions, but their open construction is such that the debris can more easily escape.
+The extra fabric on the Keens also makes them significantly heavier than the open-toe models when wet.
+The only other possible downside to these shoes is that they aren't as protective as they feel.
+They are a more protective option than open-toed models but are definitely no substitute for our favorite women's hiking boots or top-ranked women's hiking shoes.

-Once again, even a spectacularly exhaustive review cannot possibly tell you which shoe will fit your foot the best.
+Even an exhaustive review can't tell you which model will fit your foot the best.
 But it can tell you everything else.
-So check our our full review and let us help you find your perfect shoe!
+So check out our full review and let us help you find your perfect sandal!